 Hailing from Jacksonville, Florida, the Black Kids consist of Reggie Youngblood on guitar and lead vocals, Ali Youngblood and Dawn Watley on keyboards and backing vocals, Owen Holmes on bass, and Kevin Snow on drums.
-Reggie and Ali, who are brother and sister, met the other three members of the group while attending the same Sunday-school classes as kids (Reggie points out that in the often conservative South, Sunday school is a great place to socialize with the opposite sex), and in 2006 they got together to form a band.
+Brother and sister Reggie and Ali met the other three members of the group while attending the same Sunday-school classes as kids (Reggie points out that in the often conservative South, Sunday school is a great place to socialise with the opposite sex), and in 2006 they got together to form a band.

 Not long after the CMJ appearances were booked to play their first tour of England and they recorded their debut album, ‘Partie Traumatic’, produced by former Suede guitarist Bernard Butler.
 The album was officially released in July of 2008.
 A confluence of side projects, relocations, and personal strife resulted in nearly a decade of inactivity from the Black Kids, but in 2017 they returned with their sophomore studio long-player, Rookie, which featured the infectious single ‘Obligatory Drugs’.